magao-x/handbook/compute/computer_setup/computer_setup.rst

 There are several very important files to retain when reinstalling the operating system.

-  - ``/var/lib/tailscale/tailscaled.state`` -- this file allows the machine to keep its name and IP address on the tailnet
+  - ``/var/lib/tailscale/tailscaled.state`` -- this file allows the machine to keep its name and IP address on the VPN
   - ``/etc/ssh/ssh_host_*_key*`` -- these files allow clients to connect over SSH without triggering a scary warning and requiring manual intervention
   - ``/home/xsup/.ssh/{authorized_keys,id_ed25519,id_ed25519.pub,known_hosts}`` -- these files allow ``xsup`` to connect to other MagAO-X machines without prompting for host key verification
   - ``/etc/{passwd,group,shadow}`` -- these files contain the UID and GID mappings and user passwords to restore